resyfer/libqueue/README.md

 # libqueue

 A generic C library for a a queue.
-Pretty easy to use.
+Pretty easy to use and can hold any data type.
 For instructions on usage, please go [here](#usage).
 For installation, please go [here](#installation).
 For documentation, please go [here](#documentation).

-Also, technically can hold any data type, including multiple ones at once (your headache on which is of which data type when popped 😆).

 ## Usage